pre-vert/Borrowable-limit-order-book/Spec.md

 ## Interest rate model

+On the quote side of the book, lenders earn an interest rate on the borrowable part of their deposits, regardless this part actually borrowed, partially or fully.

+They don't earn an interest on the non borrowable part, whether a minimum non borrowable deposit or more as chosen by the depositor.

+On the base side of the book, deposits serve as collateral and do not earn an interest.

 ### General model with examples

 - Alice deposits a buy order with 6000 USDC (p = 2000)